Mickael-Klein/ocr-p14-dropdown-npm/README.md

 # OCR-P14-DROPDOWN-NPM

 The OCR-P14-DROPDOWN-NPM component is a React Dropdown component wich is a custom dropdown list that allows users to select items from a list of choices.
 It is fully styled using styled-components and supports search functionality to filter displayed items.
+The component handle z-index so you can have multiple dropdowns and opening one will cover the other one.

 ## Requirements